syncfusion-content/flutter-docs/Flutter/datagrid/filtering.md

 ## Change the textStyle of filter popup menu

-The textStyle of filter popup menu can be customized by using `SfDataGridThemeData.filterPopupTextStyle` `SfDataGridThemeData.filterPopupDisabledTextStyle`
+The textStyle of filter popup menu can be customized by using `SfDataGridThemeData.filterPopupTextStyle` `SfDataGridThemeData.filterPopupDisabledTextStyle` properties.

-The following code describes how to change textStyle of filter popup menu by using [SfDataGridTheme](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridTheme-class.html).

 {% tabs %}
 {% highlight Dart %}